Advocate

 Our current food system fails to meet the needs of most people or our planet.

 Since 2014, climate change, conflict and economic downturns have halted a decade-long decline in hunger.
-In recent years the impacts of the pandemic and now conflict in Ukraine have led to devastating increases in food insecurity.
-This is especially true for women and girls.
+In recent years, the impacts of the COVID-19 pandemic and now conflict in places like Ukraine, Gaza, South Sudan, Democratic Republic of Congo (DRC) and Haiti, among others, have led to devastating increases in food insecurity.
+This is especially true for women and girls, for whom agriculture is the primary stream of income in developing countries, and who typically prioritize the nutrition of their family members over their own when food is lacking.

 Something is wrong!